-To speak to a solicitor about a speeding allegation, call us on 0333 323 5292 or fill in our online form and we will get back to you.
-If you require immediate assistance, please get in touch with Meghan Waldron on 07469 859708 or Jeremy Scott on 07971 520407.
+To speak to a solicitor about a speeding allegation, call us or fill in the enquiry form on this page and we will get back to you.
+If you require immediate assistance, please call us on our 24/7 mobile number on 07971 520407

 The police have a number of speed recognition devices at their disposal used to keep drivers’ speed in line.
 These include: